navmeetsekhon/library_management/README.md

 # Frappe-Library-Management-Version-14--in-Ubuntu-22.04-LTS
-A complete Guide to Install Frappe/ERPNext version 14  in Ubuntu 22.04 LTS
+A complete Guide to Install Frappe version 14 and create library management system in Ubuntu 22.04 LTS